5 things to know for February 24: Ukraine, Covid, Police violence, Trump, Canada - Local News 8

 3. Police violence

 The shooting death of Breonna Taylor and the killing of George Floyd are in the spotlight as trials move forward to determine the fate of the former officers involved.
-In the trial of a former police officer involved in the raid that led to the 2020 shooting death of Breonna Taylor, Brett Hankison is the only officer of three involved who was charged with a crime — though his charges are not related to Taylor’s death.
+Brett Hankison is the only officer of three involved in the raid that led to the 2020 shooting death of Breonna Taylor who was charged with a crime — though his charges are not related to Taylor’s death.
 Six witnesses were called to testify yesterday and the jurors will all take a trip to view the apartment complex themselves tomorrow.
 Separately, a jury concluded its first day of deliberations yesterday in the civil rights case of 3 ex-officers connected to George Floyd’s killing.
 The trial comes about 21 months after Floyd, a 46-year-old Black man, was handcuffed and pressed to the pavement as Officer Derek Chauvin knelt on his neck and back for more than 9 minutes, resulting in Floyd’s death.
 The jury is expected to resume deliberations today.

 4. Trump